 - The built in thermostat is very accurate and measures the temperature of the stone, not the ambient air.

-- Multi-fuel: can use either gas or wood (or both), with the option for natural gas coming soon via an attachment.
+- Multi-fuel: can use either gas or wood (or both), with the option for natural gas as well.

 - Big enough for an extra large pizza or multiple smaller pizzas.

 - Ash can be swept into a small opening in the oven which then collects into a tray for easy disposal.

 - Chimney provides great airflow and directs smoke away from the cooking area.

 - The pizza oven itself comes mostly pre-assembled (the optional stand does not).